Manav2007/Arch-Droid/README.md

-#Project Shelved
+# Project Shelved
-The project is no longer maintained, as my device is dead. feel free to continue this project.
+This project is discontinued and no longer maintained as my device is dead.
+Feel free to continue this

 # Arch-Droid
 An Open Source Android based OS based on the DIY principle just like Arch Linux